ALEXMORF/the-dark-dungeon/README.md

  unless it is something similar to the  OOP delusion I had in my first year of programming.
 I simply put this block of letters here, as a reminder on how to write "reasonable" code.

+#So, how to prevent this from happening next time?

+ Consider what the code is doing first.
+Separate code that's doing different stuff into blocks, therefore preventing them from intermangling and hard to decouple.
+Simply put: stop being f**king lazy about your code.

 #screenshots

  screenshot 1 (8/25/2016)